emmaneugene/llmeter/README.md

 ![llmeter demo](docs/demo.png)

+## Overview

+AI-assisted coding is here to stay, and at some point you'll probably be trying to manage your usage on some paid subscriptions. `llmeter` helps you do that without leaving the comfort of the CLI.

 ## Features

-- **Multiple providers** — Codex, Claude, Cursor, GitHub Copilot, and more
+There are a bunch of tools out there that do similar things, but I found that they were either too complex and invasive, or lacking in features.
+Here's what `llmeter` does:

+- **Usage tracking for subscription and API providers**
+  - For subscriptions (e.g. Claude, Codex, Cursor), quota follows their respective usage reporting format
+  - For API providers (e.g. Anthropic, OpenAI, OpenCode Zen), the quota is spend for the current month with optional budget settings
-- **Self-contained auth** — Login once with OAuth or manually enter cookies/API keys.
-No external dependencies.
+- **Self-contained** — Login once with OAuth or manually enter cookies/API keys.
+No dependencies on other having apps running or scraping from local storage.
+You know exactly how secrets are being fetched and stored.
-- **Interactive or static** — Color-coded usage bars with reset countdowns, auto-refreshing
-- **Config-driven** — JSON config controls which providers are shown and in what order
+- **Simple state** — All the state the app needs is persisted at `~/.config/llmeter`
+- **Interactive and static usage** — View as an auto-refreshing TUI, or just get a one-time snapshot.
+Supports JSON output for programmability.

 ## Supported Providers